-These blueberry cheesecake fat bombs are easy to make with very little net carbs!
+These blueberry cheesecake bites are easy to make with very little net carbs!
+A delicious fat bomb for your keto diet!

 What is something you miss on a keto diet?